douhthood/vector_sample_code/ONNX/Create vector via vector_embedding.md

 # Create vectors via the vector_embedding SQL function

+This assumes that you have completed the prior ONNX tasks
+- a
+- b
+- c

 Create a vector via the vector_embedding SQL function using 'hello' as the input

 ```SQL